NSLS-II-BMM/BeamlineManual/linescans.rst

     Pluck motor position from the plot?
 [Yn]

-If you answer ``Y``, or simply hit return, you will be prompted to single click the left mouse button on the plot.
+If you answer :button:`y`, or simply hit :button:`Enter`, you will be prompted to single click the left mouse button :mark:`leftclick,.` on the plot.
 The motor that was scanned will then move to the motor position you clicked on.

-You can skip the :quoted:`click for motor position` step by typing ``n`` and hitting return.
+You can skip the :quoted:`click for motor position` step by typing :button:`n` and hitting :button:`Enter`.

+.. todo:: Better sanity checking of input parameters

 Plucking a point from a line scan